Vancouver Island is the perfect place to go camping.

 Rathtrevor Beach is one of the most popular places to go camping on Vancouver Island.

-And it’s so easy to see why – most of the spacious campsites are less than five minutes walk from a gorgeous, wide sandy beach.
+And it’s so easy to see why – most of the spacious campsites are within 10 minutes walk from a gorgeous, wide sandy beach.

 Look for crabs, sand dollars and bald eagles while admiring the panorama of snow-capped mountains across the Salish Sea.